aws-samples/amazon-dynamodb-implementing-priority-queuing/README.md

 In order to start your CLI session you'll have two different options to invoke your session.

 - Option 1: Invoke the CLI with `--profile` and `--region` command line parameters
-- Option 2: Start CLI without initally connected to AWS; at later time, user can use CLI 'aws' command to connect to AWS.
+- Option 2: Start CLI without initially connected to AWS; at later time, user can use CLI 'aws' command to connect to AWS.

 To start your interactive CLI, run the following command: